Parsl/parsl/docs/userguide/plugins.rst

 Providers, Launchers and Channels
 ---------------------------------
-Some executors are based on blocks of workers (for example the `HighThroughputExecutor`: the submit side requires a batch system (eg slurm, kubernetes) to start worker processes, which then execute tasks.
+Some executors are based on blocks of workers (for example the `parsl.executors.HighThroughputExecutor`: the submit side requires a batch system (eg slurm, kubernetes) to start worker processes, which then execute tasks.